ajanke/JumpCounter/README.md

 # JumpCounter
 Counts the number of jumps each of your World of Warcraft Classic characters make.
+Now with support for Data Broker visualizers (such as Chocolate Bar)

 To install visit https://github.com/ajanke/JumpCounter/releases and download the newest version.
 Unzip that file into your `..\World of Warcraft\_classic_\Interface\AddOns` directory.